The painted eaves of a hall inside the Forbidden City, Beijing

 The side courts.

-After the central halls, our guide turns west into the Hall of Mental Cultivation, the Treasure Gallery, and the Six Western Palaces.
-These rooms, where the late Qing dowagers actually lived, are quiet, even at peak hours.
+After the central halls, your guide turns west into the Hall of Mental Cultivation, the Treasure Gallery, and the Six Western Palaces.
+These rooms, where the late Qing dowagers actually lived, are quiet even at peak hours.
+The famous Clocks and Watches hall sits in here; entry is a separate ticket, also pre-booked.

 3. Out the back